Secondary teaching resources

 Type: Lesson plan, video

-A lesson plan about humanitarianism and how it guides the principles of the International Red Cross and Red Crescent Movement.
+A lesson plan about the principle of humanitarianism that guides the work of the International Red Cross and Red Crescent Movement.

 Age: 11-19